 In traditional disaster recovery, the communication between primary production environment and secondary site typically happens on a set schedule (usually this occurs overnight).
 That creates a 24-hour RPO.
 With cloud disaster recovery, however, your recent data is constantly being replicated to the secondary cloud-based site.
 That means in the event of a disaster, you’re restoring near-current data, helping your business get back on its feet quicker with very little data loss.

-Cloud Disaster Recovery Offers Greater Reliability and Security.
+3. Cloud Disaster Recovery Offers Greater Reliability and Security

 Traditional disaster recovery relies on the availability of the second solution—and that can be a big problem if your secondary solution is near your main data center.
 For example, back in 2012, when Hurricane Sandy hit New York and New Jersey, many companies with secondary data centers close to their primary data center suffered a double whammy when both facilities were knocked out by the same storm.
-The Huffington Post website went down when their provider in Manhattan was flooded by Sandy.
 Other areas of the country, such as New England, experienced sweeping power outages and damaging winds, which also created crippling disaster recovery issues by wiping out primary and secondary data centers alike.